borisgontar/osm-pbf-parser-node/Readme.md

 Streaming [OpenStreetMap PBF](https://wiki.openstreetmap.org/wiki/PBF_Format) parser

-This Node.js module reads a writable stream in osm.pbf format and transforms it into a readable stream of OSM entities (header, nodes, ways and relations).
+This Node.js module reads a stream in osm.pbf format and transforms it into a readable stream of OSM entities (header, nodes, ways and relations).

 The module uses (more or less) recent Javascript features, like